zenml-io/blog.zenml.io/_posts/2023-05-26-pipeline-syntax-redux.md

 At the core of this change we wanted to make it more flexible to work with two of ZenML's core building blocks: pipelines and steps.
 We've overhauled the syntax with the primary aim to get out of your way and allow you to focus on what really matters: building efficient, reproducible, and robust machine learning pipelines.

 We believe these improvements will make a considerable difference in your ZenML experience.
 Let's dive into the new features that you will love using!
-First thing's first, new `Pipeline` goodies:
+First things first: new `Pipeline` goodies:

 # Pipeline Definitions